HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

-fuck the mood, fuck the vibes.
-I have to do this no matter what. things will happen when i'll do the things.
+fuck energy, mood, vibes.
+I have to do this no matter what.
+I have to do these things.

 ---